 This last step is crucial as it determines how well your grass grows.
 The presence of weeds results in competition between unwanted plants and grass for the nutrients present in the soil and your lawn could end up on the losing end.
 You can opt to pull out the weeds by hand, or you can use herbicides, based on what you find to work best at the time.
 A sure way of preventing the growth of more weeds is by pulling the plants out of the soil by their roots.

 With these steps out of the way, you are sure to have an easy time maintaining your lawn during spring and the coming seasons.
-Plus, having a well-kept lawn adds to the aesthetic effect of your wooden shed.
+Plus, having a well-kept lawn adds to the aesthetic effect of your garden cabin.